 - In a large pot in medium heat add the olive oil.
 Add the onions, season lightly with salt and sauté for 1-2 minutes.
 Add the garlic.
 Sauté for 1-2 minutes until the onions start to sweat.

 - Add the tomato paste and the oregano.
 Mix everything together gently, letting the flavors develop for 1-2 minutes.

-- Add the carrots the beans, the tomatoes and the parsley.
+- Add the carrots, the beans, the tomatoes and the parsley.
 Mix gently.
 Add 1 cup of water.
 Season with salt and fresh ground pepper.

 - Transfer to a baking dish and roast for 1 to 2 hours depending on the beans.
 Check beans often and mix everything together gently every half hour or so.
 Add more water if necessary.
 Roast until they are soft on the inside and lightly crispy on the outside.

 You can sprinkle some red chili pepper flakes before serving to add some heat and a another layer of flavor.

 Enjoy as a main dish or a side to your favorite grilled protein.
 I love them in room temperature with a piece of bread to dip in the sauce and a generous piece of gruyere or feta.